CakeDC/Enum/Docs/Documentation/Configuration.md

 ### Third-Party Strategy Configuration

-If you want to use a third-party strategy will class map setting the class name as follows:
+If you want to use a third-party strategy use the `classMap` config param, for example:

 ```php
 $this->addBehavior('CakeDC/Enum.Enum', [